reedoooo/cookies-stand-fork/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Problem Domain
+Adding a form to your existing cookie stand project so that you can add new locations to the table by simply inputting their information with the form
 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).